triyam/webScrapping/README.md

 ## Description

-This project is a web scraper designed to extract data from a specific website.
+This project is a web scraper designed to extract data from a Clutch.co.
 It is built to handle dynamic web pages, adapt to site changes, and successfully scrape the desired information.

 ## Features